OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 A Cloud Provisioning Model Based on vDCs
 ================================================================================

-A vDC is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the vDC admin, can create and manage compute and storage capacity.
-The users in the vDC, including the vDC administrator, would only see the virtual resources and not the underlying physical infrastructure.
+A VDC is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the VDC admin, can create and manage compute and storage capacity.
+The users in the VDC, including the VDC administrator, would only see the virtual resources and not the underlying physical infrastructure.
 The physical resources allocated by the cloud administrator to the vDC can be completely dedicated to the vDC, providing isolation at the physical level too.

-The privileges of the vDC users and the administrator regarding the operations over the virtual resources created by other users can be configured.
-In a typical scenario the vDC administrator can upload and create images and virtual machine templates, while the users can only instantiate virtual machine templates to create their machines.
-The administrators of the vDC have full control over other users' resources and can also create new users in the vDC.
+The privileges of the VDC users and the administrator regarding the operations over the virtual resources created by other users can be configured.
+In a typical scenario the users can instantiate virtual machine templates to create their machines, while the administrators of the VDC have full control over other users' resources and can also create new users in the VDC.

 |cloud-view|

-Users can then access their vDC through any of the existing OpenNebula interfaces, such as the CLI, Sunstone Cloud View, OCA, or the AWS APIs. vDC administrators can manage their vDCs through the CLI or the vDC admin view in Sunstone.
-Cloud Administrators can manage the vDCs through the CLI or Sunstone.
+Users can then access their VDC through any of the existing OpenNebula interfaces, such as the CLI, Sunstone Cloud View, OCA, or the AWS APIs.
+VDC administrators can manage their VDCs through the CLI or the VDC Admin View in Sunstone.
+Cloud Administrators can manage the VDCs through the CLI or Sunstone.

-The Cloud provisioning model based on vDCs enables an integrated, comprehensive framework to dynamically provision the infrastructure resources in large multi-datacenter environments to different customers, business units or groups.
+The Cloud provisioning model based on VDCs enables an integrated, comprehensive framework to dynamically provision the infrastructure resources in large multi-datacenter environments to different customers, business units or groups.
 This brings several benefits:

 * Partitioning of cloud physical resources between Groups of users
 * Complete isolation of users, organizations or workloads